gstlearn/gstlearn/r/README.md

 2. The following tools must be also available (See [required tools installation](#required-tools-installation) instructions below):

     * SWIG 4 or higher
-    * R 4 or higher with ggplot2 and gridExtra packages
+    * R 4 or higher with ggplot2 and ggpubr packages
     * RTools 4 for Windows user

 3. Finally, the source code of [gstlearn repository must be cloned](https://github.com/gstlearn/gstlearn#get-the-sources)